Want to make a difference in the lives of young children?

 What does a typical day look like?

-The day-to-day routine can vary greatly from week to week and from house to house depending on the ages, medical needs, emotional needs, and behaviors of the children in your home.
-However, AmeriCorps Members will do everything that parents in other settings do to raise children and run a household.
-AmeriCorps Members provide primary direct care, as well as take their children to doctor and therapy appointments, and transport children to visits with their parents.
-AmeriCorps Members engage their children in age-appropriate activities to help them make progress toward their developmental goals.
+AmeriCorps Volunteers provide primary direct care, as well as assisting in taking children to doctor and therapy appointments, and transporting children to visits with their parents.
+AmeriCorps Volunteers engage their children in age-appropriate activities to help them make progress toward their developmental goals.
 Much of the day is spent playing with the children, both inside and outside, but also includes changing diapers, giving baths, making meals, feeding babies and cleaning up constantly to stay one step ahead of your very active children.
 As the children are in foster care, documentation of activities, appointments, and progress is an important part of the daily routine as well.

 I can’t commit for a year.
-Can I do nine months?
+Can I do three months?
 Six months?
-Three months?
+Nine months?

-All Hands of Hope AmeriCorps Members must commit for a 12-month period unless another agreement has been made between the candidate, Equal Heart, and Casa de Esperanza.
-We encourage you to visit our careers page https://casahope.org/careers
+All Hands of Hope AmeriCorps Volunteers must commit for a 12-month period unless another agreement has been made between the candidate, Equal Heart, and Casa de Esperanza.

 Can I apply if I am out of state?

 Yes!
-In fact, the majority of our AmeriCorps Members come to us from other states.
+In fact, the majority of our AmeriCorps Volunteers come to us from other states.

 Can I have another job/take classes while I am in the program?